istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 [Pilot agent](/docs/reference/commands/pilot-agent/).
 Pilot agent then redirects the request to application, and strips the response body only returning the response code.

 This feature is enabled by default when installing with any of our [profiles](/docs/setup/additional-setup/config-profiles/).
+This option is recommended because it requires no code change in your application.

 ### Separate port

 Another alternative is to use separate port for health checking and regular traffic.
-Seperate port is not recommended as it requires changing your health check on a seperate port.
-This option should only be explored when Probe rewrite doesn't work.
+Seperate port is not recommended as it requires changing your application's health check on a seperate port.
+This option should only be explored when the `probe rewrite` option doesn't work.

+### Disable the probe rewrite option globally

+[Install Istio](/docs/setup/install/istioctl/) with `--set values.sidecarInjectorWebhook.rewriteAppHTTPProbe=false` to disable the probe rewrite globally. **Alternatively**, update the configuration map of Istio sidecar injection:

+{{< text bash >}}
+$ kubectl get cm istio-sidecar-injector -n istio-system -o yaml | sed -e 's/"rewriteAppHTTPProbe": true/"rewriteAppHTTPProbe": false/' | kubectl apply -f -
+{{< /text >}}

+### Explore the seperate port option

 Run these commands to re-deploy the service: